It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 It also helped that Johnson had been president for less than a year, and the electorate wasn't ready to elect a new man when they hadn't even broken in the current one.
 However, a certain celebrity gave a speech on Goldwater's behalf that kick-started his own political career.

-Labour had also barely recovered from a 1981 split, when a wing of the Party left and went on to found the Social Democratic Party.
+\\It should be noted that for the duration of the previous parliament, Margaret Thatcher had been unpopular and Labour enjoyed a massive poll lead up until The Falklands War.
+But Labour had barely recovered from the 1981 split, when a moderate wing of the Party left and went on to found the Social Democratic Party.
 In the elections Labour won 27.6% of the vote, an alliance between the Social Democrats and Liberals won 25.4%.
+In terms of absolute numbers the SDP-Liberal Alliance came within a million votes of Labour's total, but the UK's first-past-the-post electoral system ensured that the party only had one-tenth as many seats, because SDP candidates tended to come a close second in the polls.

 - France in 2002: Far right politician Jean-Marie Le Pen managed to get the second place in the first turn of the presidential election, behind the incumbent conservative president Jacques Chirac, but ahead of the Prime Minister Lionel Jospin (he fell to third place due to massive abstention, vote-splitting on the left among various parties and being perceived as "soft on crime").
 The runoff was therefore a contest between a moderate conservative and consummate politician frequently accused of corruption scandals and a far right nationalist accused of xenopobia.
 As a result, nearly every non-far-right voter decided to vote for Chirac, who got reelected with 82% of the votes.

 Still, some French voters weren't happy about the choice offered.
-This was famously epitomised by a pre-election poster of Chirac with the caption "vote for the crook, not the fascist".
+This was famously epitomised by a pre-election poster of Chirac with the caption "vote for the crook, not the fascist" («Votez escroc, pas facho» in French.)

 - A similar example to France: in 1991, Louisiana voters also found themselves in a mess after incumbent governor Buddy Roemer placed third in the first round (largely due to a faltering government and a poorly handled party switch), and the final decision came down to Edwin Edwards, a three-term governor (who lost the previous election to Roemer) constantly accused of corruption but minority-friendly, and David Duke, a far-right Nazi-sympathising former Grand Wizard of the KKK.
 The outcome proved rather predictable: almost everybody closed ranks behind Edwards (he was endorsed locally by his former rivals Roemer and David Treen, and nationally by George H.W.
 Bush) and he went on to crush Duke by a 61%-39% landslide.
 As with the French one, bumper stickers expressing the importance of supporting Edwards appeared, two of the most popular being "Vote for the crook.
 It's important." and "Vote for the lizard, not the wizard".